Ray County Museum

 Investigators Notes

-While not a lot of unexplainable things happened during our visit, several as-yet unexplained reports make this a place worthy of more investigation.
+While not many unexplainable things happened during our visit, several as-yet unexplained reports make this a place worthy of more investigation.

-During our time there both Miranda and Bryan reported hearing female voices down the hallway.
-When Shawn went to check it out he found nothing, but one of the museum employees who was sitting outside on the porch reported seeing a woman dressed in white follow Shawn up the stairs.
+During our time there, both Miranda and Bryan reported hearing female voices down the hallway.
+When Shawn went to check it out, he found nothing, but one of the museum employees sitting outside on the porch reported seeing a woman dressed in white follow Shawn up the stairs.